survivejs/react-book/manuscript/05_react_and_flux.md

 The decorator receives three parameters:

-* `target` maps to the instance of the class
+* `target` maps to the instance of the class.
-* `name` contains the name of the method being decorated
+* `name` contains the name of the method being decorated.
 * `descriptor` is the most interesting piece as it allows us to annotate the method and manipulate its behavior.
 It could look like this for instance:

 ```javascript